Effective Date: July 1, 2022

 Except as otherwise described in this Policy, Flatiron School only collects Personal Information from you or others based on the Services you use and your relationship with us.
 We may collect the following categories of information, depending on the Services that you use:

-Contact Information and other Identifiers, including your name, mailing address, phone number, email address, and other information that enables us to contact you;
+- Contact Information and other Identifiers, including your name, mailing address, phone number, email address, emergency contact information, and other information that enables us to contact you;

-Verification Information, including a photo ID or government issued identification, date of birth, proof of eligibility, employment, income, and social security numbers when required;
+- Verification Information, including date of birth, educational background, and social security numbers (only when required);

-Professional and Employment-Related Information, including your company name, title, role, team, and other information about your profession;
+- Professional Information, including your company name, title, role, team, and other information about your profession;

-Program Information, including student records, student performance information, student projects and work, information regarding your job search, job search parameters, applications, interview contacts, and other information about your use of the Services;
+- Program Information, including student records, student performance information, student projects and work, information regarding your job search, job search parameters, interview contacts, and other information about your use of the Services;

-Communications, and any other information that you share, send, or receive using the Services, including your e-mail, SMS, Slack, requests made through automated chatbots, or similar technology, calendar invitations, and any other information you choose to share with us — including your photos, videos, blog entries, interests, hobbies, lifestyle choices, and groups with which you are affiliated — and that you send or receive using the Services;
+- Communications, and any other information that you share, send, or provide using the Services, including your e-mail, SMS, Slack, requests made through automated chatbots, or similar technology, calendar invitations);

 2.2 NAVIGATIONAL INFORMATION

-your IP address or other unique identifier (“Device Identifier”);
+- your IP address, MAC address, or other unique identifier (“Device Identifier”);

 We may use various methods and technologies to collect and/or store Navigational Information, such as:

-Google and Other Third-Party Analytics.
+- Google and Other Third-Party Analytics.
 We use a tool called “Google Analytics” to collect information about the use of our Website Services (e.g., Google Analytics collects information such as how often users visit the Website Services, what pages they visit when they do so, and what other sites they used prior to coming to the Website Services).
 Google Analytics collects only the IP address assigned to you on the date that you visit the Website Services, rather than your name or other identifying information.
-The information collected through the use of Google Analytics is not combined with your Personal Information.
 You can learn more about how Google Analytics collects and processes data and opt-out options at http://www.google.com/policies/privacy/partners/.
 We also may use other third-party analytics tools to collect similar information about use of certain online Services.

 2.3 INFORMATION COLLECTED ABOUT YOU